elhaw/Neighborhood-Map-Project/README.md

 # Neighborhood Map

-- Project 6 under the Full Stack Web Developer Nanodegree at Udacity A single-page application featuring a map of most famous shooping places at Dubai
+- Project is under the front-en web development  Nanodegree at Udacity A single-page application featuring a map of most famous shooping places at Dubai

 ### Live Demo